pd-externals/earplug/README.txt

 ## Description

-earplug~ is a realtime binaural filter based on KEMAR impulse measurement which allows you to spatialize a sound in realtime.
-It basically takes the KEMAR data set, and interpolates 366 locations where HRTF measurement exists in a spherical surface.
+earplug~ is a binaural filter based on KEMAR impulse measurement which allows you to spatialize a sound in realtime.
+It basically takes the KEMAR dummy head data set, and interpolates 366 locations where HRTF measurement exists in a spherical surface.
 You get azimuth control 0 - 360 dgrees and elevation -40 - 90 degrees.

 ## Build